Schoema3/hips/README.md

-# SEC (Stochastic Eddy Cascade)
+# HiPS (Hierarchical Parcel Swapping)

-This code implements the One-Dimensional Turbulence (ODT) model for turbulent reacting or nonreacting flows.
+This code implements the Hierarchal Parcel Swapping (HiPS) model for turbulent reacting or nonreacting flows.

 ## Documentation
 Detailed documentation is available [here](http://ignite.byu.edu/SEC).
 The following two papers discussing theory and application of the code are available.
 Additional papers are available [here](http://ignite.byu.edu/publications.html).